Hurtak/the-pizza-problem/README.md

 ## TODO

-- box/packaging/delivery calculation
-- design
-  - show error messages
+- icons
 - decide on layout
 - maybe more header text?
 - maybe get rid of extras?
 - rename to the pizza problem
 - post
   - twitter
   - hn